ctfer-io/ctfd-chall-manager/webdocs/get-started/admin-challenge/_index.md

 {{% imgproc create_challenge_create Fit "800x800" %}}
 {{% /imgproc %}}

-## See Also

-If you want the challenge to be destroyed at a specific date, set the Janitoring Strategy to *Until* and define the desired date.

-{{% imgproc create_challenge_janitoring_until Fit "800x800" %}}
-{{% /imgproc %}}

 ## What's Next?

 Congratulations!
-Your CTF installation is now configured to use the chall-manager.
+Your CTF installation is now configured to use the chall-manager for this challenge.

 * [Play the challenge](/docs/ctfd-chall-manager/get-started/user-challenge)
 * [Learn how it works](/docs/ctfd-chall-manager/design)